pitastrudl/wekanwiki/Developer-Documentation.md

   - Read Wekan source code.
   - Read Meteor documentation.

+## Preventing Travis CI lint errors before submitting pull requests

+- Eslint for linting.
+To prevent Travis CI lint errors, you can test for lint errors with "npm run lint"
+- If you want automatic fixes to that code file you can copy code to [jsbeautifer website](http://jsbeautifier.org) with settings Indent with 2 spaces (topmost dropdown), [X] Space before conditional: "if(x)" / "if (x)", [X] Use JSLint-happy formatting tweaks.

 ## Pull Request Workflow (Please read before submitting PR's)

 - Use the [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow) workflow.